 As far as the 100’s of texts and long phone calls…well if any of you have teenagers, then you know they text all day long.
 It really doesn’t take much thought or effort as they are mindlessly moving their fingers and spewing things that they really don’t remember or mean.

 I understand how the texting in an affair can be exhilarating and addicting mainly because the messages received are like forbidden fruit, and no one knows but the cheaters.
 I imagine it can be even more exciting when they receive a text in the presence of someone else – like their spouse.
 The level of excitement from texting has to wane at some point in an affair and eventually will become a painful habit.

 As for the long phone calls…well I imagine that initially it was very flattering to have the opportunity to talk about yourself and your situation to someone that will find everything you say exciting and new.
 Unlike your spouse, who knows everything about you, and who 25 years ago stopped laughing at your silly stories that you have repeated a hundred times.

 Just as with the texts and phone calls, the excitement and newness of the lunches and secret meetings will eventually wear off and it will take more effort to maintain the excitement that was once provided by the affair.
 In many cases the effort was something the cheating spouse was trying to escape.

 The truth is that most wayward spouses (as well as betrayed) became very lazy in their marriages.
 They stop putting forth the effort to curb the boredom that happens with living in the reality of a marriage.
 A marital affair provides an opportunity to receive a tremendous amount of admiration and validation without showing much creativity, planning or effort.

-Please note: Dealing with the fantasies of affairs, from the standpoint of both the cheater and the betrayed, is the topic of our first session of the Affair Recovery Group.
+Please note: Dealing with the marital affair fantasies, from the standpoint of both the cheater and the betrayed, is the topic of our first session of the Affair Recovery Group.
 There are still some open slots available, so if you want to check it out, click: The Affair Recovery Group.